 Enrichment in Music

 Burlington Junior School offers so many fantastic musical opportunities for our pupils.
-We have two flourishing choirs, a school orchestra and the opportunity to learn a wide variety of instruments in individual lessons (please arrange through Kingston Music Service).
+We have two flourishing choirs, a school orchestra, a ukulele club, a musical theatre group and the opportunity to learn a wide variety of instruments in individual lessons (please arrange through Kingston Music Service).
 Worthwhile performance opportunities are plentiful, within the school and wider community.

 Our School Choirs